FasterXML/java-classmate/README.md

 #### Using Annotation "mix-ins"

-Types with the same method signature, field defintion or constructor signature but which aren't explicitly related to one another (i.e., extend each other or implement the same interface) can have their annotations "mixed in" to other's resolved types.
+Types with the same method signature, field definition or constructor signature but which aren't explicitly related to one another (i.e., _extend_ each other or _implement_ the same interface) can have their annotations "mixed in" to others' resolved types.
 For example, using the `SomeClass` from above, let's add another class definition.

 ```java
 public class SomeOtherClass {